tonypoiz/DSKeepAppAlive/README.md

 It doesn't survive resprings or reboots.

-NOTE: Originally developed for personale use, AI-assisted
+NOTE: Originally developed for personale use, AI-assisted project

 TESTED ONLY ON IOS 18.6.2 IPHONE 16 PRO MAX